indexnetwork/index/README.md

 ## About Index Network
-Index is a discovery protocol that allows to create truly personalized and autonomous discovery experiences across the web.
+Index is a discovery protocol that allows you to create truly personalized and autonomous discovery experiences across the web.

 To achieve this, Index provides a decentralized semantic index that eliminates data fragmentation, a composable discovery protocol that allows data to be queried from multiple sources, in a user-centric manner.
 On top of this, it provides a real-time environment for agents that facilitates integration with algorithms and services and ensures that information acquires a fluid, social, and autonomous structure.

 > [!NOTE]
 > Full documentation and additional resources are available on the  [Index Network documentation site →](https://docs.index.network)